4-Instance/mySQL-compare-schemas/README.md

 I recommend MySQLWorkbence to design the database and generate diffs files.

 There are two main scripts database_diff that will do a simple compare to look for differences between a SOURCE and TARGET.
+This covers tables, routines and views.
+It contains all the important table and columns diffs.
+If also looks at the routines and views at code level to indicate differences.

 The second script is to see data differences within a reference tables.
 This can be modified to check your personal settings tables.

+It comes with no warrenty but I find it so useful I have decided to share it out.